nlauchande/progquotes/README.md

 ## Practice
 “We’re talking about practice!” -Allen Iverson

+"There's no compression algorithm for experience."  - Andy Jassy

 ## Smelly code
 "A system cannot be successful if it is too strongly influenced by a single person." - Donald Knuth

 ## Misuse of language/technique
-"The limits of my language mean the limit of my world" - Ludwig Wittgenstein
+"The limits of my language mean the limit of my world." - Ludwig Wittgenstein